Trusted By:

 • What are the pros and cons of relying on technology tool reviews?

-The trainer is a highly experienced and sought-after lawyer, advisor, educator, mentor and writer.
+Redcliffe’s course trainer is a highly experienced and sought-after lawyer, advisor, educator, mentor and writer.
 For almost 30 years and across several different industries, he has written and delivered a wide range of bespoke training courses for individuals, businesses, professional associations and educational establishments.

-Over a 20-year legal career, he has advised banks & financial institutions, asset and receivables financiers, alternative lenders, large and SME corporates, private equity houses, pension trustees, regulators, guarantors and private individuals on a wide range of complex UK and international cross-border banking and finance matters on transactions with individual values of in excess of £2 billion.
-These have included global loans, investment grade lending, leveraged finance acquisitions, real estate investment & development finance, asset and receivables finance, bridge finance, private wealth finance, project finance, securitisations, social housing finance, trade finance, higher education finance, intragroup lending, netting and cash pooling arrangements and general corporate lending transactions including cross border syndicated and club deals.
+His training covers a wide range of complex UK and international cross-border banking and finance matters; particularly on transactions with individual values over £2 billion.
+These have included global loans, investment grade lending, leveraged finance acquisitions, real estate investment & development finance, asset and receivables finance, bridge finance, private wealth finance, project finance, securitisations, social housing finance, trade finance, higher education finance, intra-group lending, netting and cash pooling arrangements and general corporate lending transactions.
+The latter includes cross-border syndicated and club deals.
 He has also advised on directors’ duties issues, restructurings and complex multi-layered intercreditor arrangements.

-The trainer completed his formal training and qualified as a banking & finance solicitor in Leeds at Cobbetts LLP in 2005, before moving to London in 2007 to continue his career at Denton Wilde Sapte LLP (now Dentons) and subsequently with Wragge & Co LLP (now Gowling WLG (UK) LLP).
+Our course trainer completed his formal training and qualified as a banking & finance solicitor in Leeds at Cobbetts LLP in 2005, before moving to London in 2007 to continue his career at Denton Wilde Sapte LLP (now Dentons).
+Subsequently, he worked with Wragge & Co LLP (now Gowling WLG (UK) LLP).

 In 2015, he returned to Gowling WLG (UK) LLP, to become a professional support lawyer in their banking & finance team, responsible for education & training, knowhow, implementation of legal technology and providing cross-jurisdictional advice on complex areas of law.
 He has also written and delivered training for several professional associations including the Loan Market Association and the American Intellectual Property Law Association (AIPLA).
+This includes contract drafting training for finance transactions.

-He has also participated in a number of major law reform projects and consultations including the University of Oxford led Secured Transactions Law Reform project, the City of London Law Society’s Secured Transaction Code project, the UK Jurisdiction Taskforce consultation on crypto-assets, distributed ledger technology and smart contracts and the England & Wales Law Commission’s calls for evidence on smart contracts and digital assets.
+He has participated in many major law reform projects and consultations including the University of Oxford-led Secured Transactions Law Reform project, the City of London Law Society’s Secured Transaction Code project, the UK Jurisdiction Taskforce consultation on crypto-assets, distributed ledger technology and smart contracts and the England & Wales Law Commission’s calls for evidence on smart contracts and digital assets.
 He has also participated in several UK Government legislative consultations.

 As a mentor, he has also worked on the law firm panel at Barclays Eagle Labs Legal Tech Hub, London providing help and support to a wide range of new start-up legal-tech businesses from the UK and overseas.